NeckTimer/necktimer.com/index.markdown

         <img src="/assets/privacyCut.svg">
         <br>
         <h1 style="color: #568DCD; font-weight: 600;">You're in charge</h1>
         <h2 style="font-weight: 600;">The best way to protect your data for us is not taking it out of your iPhone.
-You are totally in charge of your data and you can delete it whenever you want.</h2>
+You are totally in charge of your data and you can delete it whenever you want or export it as a plain text file.</h2>
         <br>
       </div>
     </div>